aimms/documentation/datalink/readandwrite.rst

     Integer to string

-        For some providers al numerical values are stored in floating point representation.
+        For some providers la numerical values are stored in floating point representation.
 When converting this to a string it may look weird for integers.
 I.e. in Excel a cell value may look like 123, but the provider will see it as 123.0000 so it will become "123.00000000" when converting to string.
 For this reason DataLink tries to detect integers and remove the extra zeros.